ZhongMeiZhou/scraper_project/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request

+## Gem Usage

+ Install our fantastic gem using the following simple command on your terminal:
+     $ gem install ZMZTaiwanTours

+ either, as our gem is published by Rubygems.org you can also include it in your 'Gemfile' as:
+     ```ruby
+     $ gem ZMZTaiwanTours
+     ```